jalcazo/fallout4_resurrected/README.md

 # NPC's / presets / characters

-<span style="font-family: Courier;">Looksmenu presets for character customization do not count towards this limit as they are not .esp or .esm files.
-(Looksmenu presets are typically stored as .json files within your Fallout 4 data directory, specifically under the folder for F4SE plugins).</span>
+Looksmenu presets for character customization do not count towards this limit as they are not .esp or .esm files.
+(Looksmenu presets are typically stored as .json files within your Fallout 4 data directory, specifically under the folder for F4SE plugins).

 | Mod | Brief summary | Spanish translation |
 |----------|----------|----------|